Primet9me/Primet9me/README.md

 - 👀 I’m interested in project based learning and development.
 - 🌱 I’m currently learning python and C++.
 - 💞️ I'm looking to colab with other new developers and build together!
-- 📫 Message me through direct messages if you are interested!
+- 📫 Message me through pull requests if you are interested!

 <!---
 Primet9me/Primet9me is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.